DyversHands/www.DyversHands.com/_pages/tableau.md

     image_path: /assets/images/games/tableau/tidalsecrets/tidal_secrets_storyset_cover_375_298.jpg
     alt: "Courtly Tidal Secrets Cover"
     title: "Tidal Secrets &#9875;"
     excerpt: "Dive into the abyss of _**Lovecraft Country:**_ **Tidal Secrets**&nbsp;⚓️ where ancient tales meld with the ocean’s roar, guiding the curious and ensnaring the unwary.
-A two-page _Booklet Storyset_&nbsp;📚 supplement for ***Tableau* Games*** to amplify narratives that blend seafaring lore, coastal enigmas, and the inexorable pull of the shadows of family history.
+A two-page _Booklet Storyset_&nbsp;📚 supplement for ***Tableau*** to amplify narratives that blend seafaring lore, coastal enigmas, and the inexorable pull of the shadows of family history.
+In **Tidal Secrets**&nbsp;⚓️, every decision ripples with the ocean's might, every bond can anchor or set free, and every legend might just reveal a truth waiting to surface.
 As the tide rises and falls on these stories, how will you navigate the waves of mystery and legacy?"
   - url: /games/Tableau/TouchedByTheVeil
     btn_label: "Read More…"
     btn_class: "btn--inverse"